 Post-construction monitoring of all 19 wildlife crossing structures is ongoing.
-White-tailed deer use of wildlife crossing structures at individual camera locations is presented in Table 4.
-During this study, cameras recorded individual white-tailed deer successfully moving through wildlife crossing structures on 13,175 occasions (this number includes pre-construction data reported in Table 3).
+White-tailed deer use of wildlife crossing structures is presented in Table 4.
+During this study, cameras recorded individual white-tailed deer successfully moving through wildlife crossing structures on 14,265 occasions (this number includes pre-construction data reported in Table 3).
 The order of camera locations is based on success per day.
-Camera data reported were analyzed through September 14, 2012.
+Camera data reported were analyzed through November 24, 2012.

 Appendix A contains trend charts for camera locations at each of the 19 wildlife crossing structures.
 These charts indicate successful use and total number of deer on a monthly basis over the duration of the study at individual camera locations.
 Success is defined as the number of occasions that white-tailed deer successfully moved through a wildlife crossing structure.
-There are exceptions where success is greater than total.
-This can occur when individual deer move back and forth through the structure during individual events (the individual deer are counted once while successes are counted multiple times).
+Total is defined as the number of individual deer captured by the camera.
+There are months where success is greater than total.
+This occurred when individual deer moved through the structure multiple times during individual events.
 These charts are preliminary.
 Seven structures have less than one year of monitoring.